[(1) An employee may present a complaint to an employment tribunal that his employer—

 (a) before the end of the period of three months beginning with the date (or last date) of the matters complained of, or

-(b) within such further period as the tribunal considers reasonable in a case where it is satisfied that it was not
+(b) within such further period as the tribunal considers reasonable in a case where it is satisfied

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.